 2. Prejudices are sometimes helpful

 The word prejudices here should obviously be taken with a pinch of salt.
 But when communicating with an audience, I make sure my tone of voice is appropriate with the assumptions I receive by viewing someone’s profile.
 Their age, experience of social media, the product we sell, etc. Make sure to meet them halfway, in a sense.

 3. Being witty will get you a long way

 Being humorous without being sarcastic online can be a bit tricky.
 The best way to find your tone of voice is by experimenting.
 Referring to people by their names and adding emojis or GIFs to your comments are easy ways to connect with your audience.
 Look for every opportunity to come across as personable, warm, and friendly.

 4. When aware of an error or mistake – be humble

-It’s easy to take on a defensive approach when realising there’s been a mistake.
+It’s easy to take on a defensive approach when realizing there’s been a mistake.
 But on social media, evading an error only leads to a dead end.
 Instead, thank the customer for acknowledging and noticing the issue.
 A win-win as the customer comes forward as attentive – and yourself as humble.